Building tools to transform data and enhance care

 Machine learning is a form of artificial intelligence that learns patterns from data to support decisions, rather than following fixed rules.

-Our in-house AI team of data experts build, test and monitor machine learning tools in-house, working closely with clinicians to ensure that the tools are clinically accurate and tailored to the needs of our hospital.
+Our team of data experts build, test and monitor machine learning tools in-house, working closely with clinicians to ensure that the tools are clinically accurate and tailored to the needs of our hospital.

 Natural Language Processing